 5 Common Causes of Blocked Drains and How to Prevent Them

-Blocked drains are a hassle that can disrupt your daily life.
-They can cause water damage, bad smells, or even health hazards.
-If they are not addressed promptly blocked drains can lead to grave problems to the plumbing system, which could lead to costly repair or even replacement.
+Blocked drains can be a nuisance which can cause a disruption in your daily life.
+They can lead to flooding, bad smells and even health hazards.
+If they are not addressed promptly, blocked drains can cause grave problems to the plumbing system, leading to costly maintenance or repairs.

 Key Takeaways

-- Drains that are blocked can interrupt your day-to-day routine and result in problems with water, bad odours and even health hazards.
+- Drains that are blocked can interrupt your routine and can result in problems with water, bad smells, and even health issues.

-- Oil, grease and fat accumulations can stick to the walls of pipes, leading to blockages.
-Do not pour grease down the drain, or make use of hot water and soap to wash dishes.
+- The fat, oil and grease accumulations can stick to the pipes’ walls causing blockages.
+Do not pour grease down the drain or use hot water and soap while cleaning dishes.

-- Tree roots naturally extend into the ground searching for nutrients, which could cause serious damage to pipes and even completely block them and cause flooding.
-It is important to regularly maintain nearby trees around drainage systems by pruning them.
+- Tree roots naturally extend themselves in the ground to find nutrients, which could cause serious damages and blockages to pipes which can cause flooding.
+Ensure you maintain trees near drainage systems by pruning them.

-- Flushing non-biodegradable items like wet wipes, sanitary towels etc. could cause unpleasant odors emanating around toilets/bin areas; make sure to use toilet paper to flush down toilet.
+- The flushing of non-biodegradable products like wet towels, wipes and sanitary pads and so on. can cause unpleasant smells emanating from bins and toilets. make sure to use toilet paper to flush down drain.

 - Hair

-In this article, we will review five common reasons for blocked drains and ways to stop them from happening.
+In this post, we’ll look at five common reasons for blocked drains and what you can do to stop them from happening.

-Fat, grease and oil may seem like harmless substances to pour down the drain but they can build up in the pipes’ walls pipes, creating the pipes to become blocked.
-If this happens it is impossible for water to move freely through the drainpipes.
-The best solution is to refrain from throwing grease into the drain.
-Alternatively, use hot water and soap to wash your hands when cleaning dishes since it can help remove greasy substances.
+Fat, grease, and oil might appear to be harmless substances to drain down the toilet, but they can build up on the walls of the pipes causing an obstruction.
+When this occurs it is impossible for water to flow freely through drainpipes.
+It is best to avoid spilling grease down the drain or make use of hot water and soap to wash your hands when cleaning dishes since it can help break down grease-based substances.

 Cause 2.
 Tree Roots

-In time, the tree roots naturally extend themselves into the ground searching for nutrients which means that they grow towards underground pipes.
-Once they are inside the pipes, tree roots can cause massive damage and could completely block them leading to flooding.
-It’s crucial, therefore, if you have trees around to maintain their growth around drainage systems by trimming the trees regularly.
+The tree’s roots gradually extend themselves into the ground searching for nutrients which leads to them expanding towards underground pipes.
+Once they are inside the pipes, tree roots could cause significant damage and even block them, causing flooding.
+Therefore, it is essential that if have trees around to maintain the growth of your trees in the drainage system by trimming them in a regular manner.

 Additional Information